You want smart political talk without the meltdowns?

 Donald Trump will have to clean up that mess.

-Relations with China seem almost nonexistent.
+Relations with China seem almost non-existent.

-North Korea is seemingly non existent.
+North Korea is seemingly non-existent.

-And of course, North Africa, Libya, and the rest of the globe, the Middle East in general.
+And, of course, North Africa, Libya, and the rest of the globe, the Middle East in general.

 Things frankly couldn't really be any worse.

-Uh it's called I War, and it's War and Peace in the Information Age.
+It's called I War, and it's War and Peace in the Information Age.

 Who are you writing for now?

-I you know, I never know where you're writing.
+I never know where you're writing.

 I'm very busy.